Review of Motley Fool’s Stock Advisor

 What Are My Expected Returns?

 Now if we compare the return of Stock Advisor to my own Index Trading System we see something quite different.
-Note: My advisory service started in 2009.
-Because of this the chart has been updated to reflect returns from 2009 to 2018.
+Note: My ETF alert service started in 2009.
+Because of this the chart has been updated to reflect returns from 2009 to March 2020.

 Now Stock Advisor’s return does not look as good.
 We all have only a certain amount of time before we retire (or pass away).
 The bigger the gains, the faster our money grows and the better chance we have of hitting our financial goals.

 Stock Advisor runs $39 month or $199 annually.
 In addition, you’ll need to buy 24 stocks per year minimum.
 If your costs per trade are $5 each, figure another $120 annually for trading commissions.
 If you have an app like Robinhood that offers free trades you won’t have that cost.

 These are very reasonable costs.
 My own Index Trading System is $19.95 per month and $199 per year.
 The Index Trading System has 14 to 20 trades per year.